Yengas/yengas.github.io/content/docker-compose-node.md

 ```

 ## Service Discovery
 You should make all of your remote dependencies host names and ports configurable.
-Use the suggested single configuratiion file strategy to hold your host name and port information.
+Use the suggested single configuration file strategy to hold your host name and port information.
 You can use static ip addresses like `localhost` or public ips in one environment configuration, and use custom hostnames like `database` in another to let it resolve through a DNS.

 Docker supports DNS resolving of containers that run in the same network.
 You can easily run 2 different services called `database` and `application` and both will see each other in their given name, thanks to the DNS service supplied by Docker.
 You can also add extra hosts with static ip resolutions using `extra_hosts`.